We’ve all heard the old adage about “bigger baits, bigger fish”……

 The solution is to use Catch Pocket Rockets made from tungsten.

-Tungsten has a high atomic mass that adds extra weight to a small profile….in fact it is 1.7 times denser than lead.
+Tungsten has a high atomic mass that adds extra weight to a small profile….in fact it is 1.7 times more dense than lead.
 This means the angler can fish these small jigs right through the full water-column.

 Catch Pocket Rockets also descend faster than lead lures through the water column, “What difference does that make”?
 I hear you say..
 It means the line tightens back to your rod more quickly, keeping you in contact with the jig, and most importantly, you can react quicker when you feel a bite.